dcreith/drawerfront/README.md

 Calculates and draws drawer front heights based on basic inputs and several equations.
 Useful for comparing layouts to find the most pleasing sizing.
 Web app can be viewed at https://dcreith.github.io/drawerfront/.

+Values output assume inches and show to the nearest 1/16th.
+If you want to calculate in metric then use the decimal output and ignore the values in parenthesis.

 <h2>Calculations</h2>

 <h3>Hambridge</h3>